Thank you for your interest in adding Phoenix Bears to your Bereavement Care Plan!

 What we offer:

-Teddy bears for bereaved mamas to hold on their way out of the hospital so they don’t have to leave with empty arms.
+Weighted bereavement teddy bears for bereaved mamas to hold on their way out of the hospital so they don’t have to leave with empty arms.
+These aren’t your average teddy bears!
+They are specially designed to make adding weighted inserts quick and easy!
+Takes nurses 5 mins or less on average to weight!

 Introducing this bear to mama during her stay, having it sitting out near baby, is the best way to help mama associate the bear with her baby.
+Encouraging her to hold her bear, when she has to put her baby down, can help her get used to the feel of the bear.
 This can help with healing after leaving the hospital.
-These bears are unweighted, however, we do offer to customize the bear to the baby’s weight – up to 12 lbs.
-Each bear has a tag around it’s neck w/ a QR code with instructions on how to get the bear weighted after leaving the hospital.

 Tiny teddy bears as a gift “FOR” the baby.